If you're looking for the best Canon camera for wildlife photography, we've got you covered right here.

 Moreover, the Canon EOS R7 can record hi-res RAW shots with a speed of up to 15fps.
 A continuous shutter speed of 15fps will provide you with the ability to catch fast-moving animals for instance, and shooting in RAW can provide you with higher quality images than with JPEGs, as well as more flexibility when editing.
 For more detail on this, Adobe has a useful explainer on shooting in RAW vs. JPEG.

-In addition, you'll find some clever Dual Pixel CMOS AF function that will allow you to focus in on your subjects, and for extra precision, there are also specific eye-tracking and animal auto-focus modes.
+In addition, you'll find some clever Dual Pixel CMOS AF functions that will allow you to focus in on your subjects, and for extra precision, there are also specific eye-tracking and animal auto-focus modes.

 Best Canon Camera For Wildlife Photography Compact - Canon EOS M50 Mark II